bryan-at-looker/embed-sdk-sko-markdown/section5.md

 ```

 It will feel very familiar, we've just added prepackaged styling from [Semantic UI](https://semantic-ui.com/).
-You will see a bit of Looker components in the extension framework, but we didn't want to have you all switch to React.
+This is very similar to how you might use Looker components in the future, just using React.

-Dynamic dashboard control starts with listening to understanding what options we have.
+Dynamic dashboard control starts with understanding what options we have to play with.
 We are going to start listening to the `dashboard:load` event to see the options that are available to us.

 Create a function at the bottom of `demo.ts`